fsfe/reuse-docs/spec.md

 #### In-line Snippet comments

-Sometimes Copyright and Licensing Information only applies to a certain Snippet instead of the whole Commentable File.
+Sometimes Licensing Information only applies to a certain Snippet instead of the whole Commentable File.
 For these cases SPDX snippet tags MUST be used for that Snippet (as defined in [SPDX Specification, Annex H](https://spdx.github.io/spdx-spec/v2.3/file-tags/#h3-snippet-tags-format)).
 This means that Copyright Notices inside of Snippets MUST be prefixed with `SPDX-SnippetCopyrightText`.